-In our last issue, the 2015 Shooter’s Guide, we broke the news about Glock’s long-awaited single-stack 9mm, the G43.
+In the 2015 Shooter’s Guide, we broke the news about Glock’s long-awaited single-stack 9mm, the G43.
 At the time, those observations were limited to my experiences and those of a handful of writers who got to preview the gun at Glock’s Smyrna, Ga., training facility.
 Now that we’ve had a bit more time to learn about the Glock G43, it’s time to round out the story.

 The first and most obvious question from a practical standpoint is why a single-stack 9mm from Glock is even necessary.
 After all, one major draw for Glock fans is the double-stack magazine with its higher ammo capacity.
 Doesn’t the G43 (6+1 capacity) run counter to the very thing Glock is known for?
 Not surprisingly, Josh Dorsey, vice president at Glock, Inc., thinks not, and offered a compelling defense for the G43.